hSueki/dscage-pe2/README.md

 |map/|_sample_.CAGEscan.bed|Column 4 (cluster name): Lx_chr_strand_start_end with the chr,strand,start and end of the TSS single-linkage derived clusters, Column5 (score): number of input paired-end tags of the CAGEscan cluster
 <br/>

-### 9. Generating peak file from single-nucleotide CTSS
+### ix.
+Generating peak file from single-nucleotide CTSS
 This step performs generates a peak file using all single-nucleotide CTSS files of a given project performs peak calling using the Paraclu algorithm, which is commonly employed for clustering and peak detection in genomic data analysis pipelines.
 Counts for each peak is detailed per sample.